digitalajf/Quadtree/README.md

 #### compiled with JDK 13.0.1

-<b>Quadtree.java will effectively determine when AABBs are "close enough" to be examined for collisions.
-My version here is static meaning it is completely built from the tip down to the leaves during initialization in order to improve search performance.
+<b>Quadtree.java will effectively determine when AABBs are in close proximity to each other with variable degrees of precision.

-After the Quadtree and all Quadnodes have been built, Quadtree.java will simply querry Quadnodes to see if there are at least two AABBs that intersect it.
-If an intersection with at least two AABBs is found, the search will continue deeper into the sub-Quadnodes otherwise, searching will be culled for the given Quadnode.
-If at least two AABBs intersect any given Quadnode at the deepest tree depth, those AABBs will be marked as being in close proximity to each other.
+The Quadtree and all Quadnodes are built during initialization.
+During runtime, the Quadtree will simply querry Quadnodes to see if there are at least two AABBs within the Quadnode's bounds.
+If at least two AABBs are found within the Quadnode's bounds, the search will continue deeper into the sub-Quadnodes otherwise, searching will be culled for the given Quadnode.
+If at least two AABBs intersect a Quadnode at the deepest tree depth, those AABBs will be marked as being in close proximity to each other.

 Some noteworthy characteristics:</b>
-- exclusively designed to work with AABBs (AABB.java included)
-- AABBs will reference each other as being "nearby" when discovered to intersect the same quadnode at maximum tree depth
-- AABBs can be added or removed from the Quadtree in real-time
+- AABBs can be added or removed from the Quadtree in real time
-- Quadtree can be squared or rectangulated in real-time
+- Quadtree can be squared or rectangulated in real time
-- tree depth can be increased or decreased in real-time allowing variability in what is considered "close proximity"
+- tree depth can be increased or decreased in real time allowing variability in what is considered "close proximity"

 #### contains:
 1. Quadtree.java